 The amount that you must include is the amount withdrawn, but no more than the difference between the amount of contributions subtracted in prior years and the amount added in any prior years.

 A nonqualified withdrawal is a withdrawal other than any of the following:

-- A qualified withdrawal.
-A qualified withdrawal is a withdrawal from an account to pay the qualified higher education expenses of the designated beneficiary of the account. - A withdrawal made as the result of the death or disability of the designated beneficiary of an account. - A withdrawal that is made on the account of a scholarship, or the allowance or payment described in IRC § 135(d)(1)(B) or (C), and that is received by the designated beneficiary, but only to the extent of the amount of this scholarship, allowance or payment. - A rollover or change of designated beneficiary.
+- A qualified withdrawal, which is a withdrawal from an account to pay the qualified higher education expenses of the designated beneficiary of the account. - A withdrawal made as the result of the death or disability of the designated beneficiary of an account. - A withdrawal that is made on the account of a scholarship or allowance or payment described in IRC § 135(d)(1)(B) or (C), if received by the designated beneficiary, but only to the extent of the amount of this scholarship, allowance or payment. - A rollover or change of the designated beneficiary.

-K. Sole Proprietorship Loss of an Arizona Nonprofit Medical Marijuana Dispensary included in Federal Adjusted Gross Income
+J. Sole Proprietorship Loss of an Arizona Nonprofit Medical Marijuana Dispensary Included in Federal Adjusted Gross Income